HenrikBengtsson/matrixStats/revdep/problems.md

 *   checking for unstated dependencies in vignettes ...
 NOTE
     ```
     '::' or ':::' import not declared from: ‘BiocManager’
-    'library' or 'require' calls not declared from:
+    'library' or 'require' call not declared from: ‘BiocManager’
-      ‘BiocManager’ ‘ggplot2’
     ```

 # cna

 <details>

-* Version: 3.4.0
+* Version: 3.5.1
 * GitHub: NA
 * Source code: https://github.com/cran/cna
-* Date/Publication: 2022-07-08 12:00:02 UTC
+* Date/Publication: 2023-03-09 16:50:02 UTC
-* Number of recursive dependencies: 77
+* Number of recursive dependencies: 70

 Run `revdep_details(, "cna")` for more info